-If you are, or know someone who is, interested in this law, be sure to read all of its nine substantive sections before deciding to make a declaration under it or recommending that someone else do so.
+If you are, or know someone who is, interested in this law, be sure to read all of its nine substantive sections129 before deciding to make a declaration under it or recommending that someone else do so.
 Not everyone will want to have such a declaration.
-But the law ensures each adult that choice.
+But the law ensures that each adult has that choice.